Cité station: Platforms

 Similar to most Paris Métro stations, Cité utilises a side platform setup with two tracks.
 However, unlike other stations on Line 4, the platforms are 110 m in length, longer than the 90-105m platforms at other stations.
 This makes it possible for the station to handle seven-car trains.
-Saint-Michel station, immediately after Cité, has a even longer platforms measuring 118 m (making it possible to handle eight-car trains).
+Saint-Michel station, immediately after Cité, has even longer platforms measuring 118 m (making it possible to handle eight-car trains).
 However, due to the length of other station platforms and the automation process on Line 4, the train length will be limited to six cars.

 Because of the station's depth, passengers must walk down to a mezzanine level, which contains ticket machines and fare control gates, and then another three flights of stairs before reaching the platform level.
 As the Paris Métro runs inversely to normal railways in the rest of France, the eastern track is used by trains heading northbound to Porte de Clignancourt and the western southbound to Montrouge.

 Bus connections

-The resort is served by lines 21, 27, 38, 47, 58, 85, 96 and the Paris L'OpenTour tourist line of the RATP Bus Network and at night, by the N12, N13, N14, N15, N21 and N22 lines of the Noctilien network.
+The station area is served by lines 21, 27, 38, 47, 58, 85, 96 and the Paris L'OpenTour tourist line of the RATP Bus Network and at night, by the N12, N13, N14, N15, N21 and N22 lines of the Noctilien network.